Piano: History

-The piano was founded on earlier technological innovations in keyboard instruments.
-Pipe organs have been used since antiquity, and as such, the development of pipe organs enabled instrument builders to learn about creating keyboard mechanisms for sounding pitches.
-The first string instruments with struck strings were the hammered dulcimers, which were used since the Middle Ages in Europe.
+The piano was based on earlier technological innovations in keyboard instruments.
+The earliest known keyboard instrument was the Ancient Greek hydraulis, a type of pipe organ invented in the third century BC.
+Pipe organs had been used since antiquity, and as such the development of pipe organs enabled instrument builders to learn about creating keyboard mechanisms for sounding pitches.
+The first string instruments with struck strings were the hammered dulcimers, which were introduced in the Middle Ages in Europe.
 During the Middle Ages, there were several attempts at creating stringed keyboard instruments with struck strings.
 By the 17th century, the mechanisms of keyboard instruments such as the clavichord and the harpsichord were well developed.
-In a clavichord, the strings are struck by tangents, while in a harpsichord, they are mechanically plucked by quills when the performer depresses the key.
+In a clavichord the strings are struck by tangents, while in a harpsichord they are mechanically plucked by quills when the performer depresses the key.
 Centuries of work on the mechanism of the harpsichord in particular had shown instrument builders the most effective ways to construct the case, soundboard, bridge, and mechanical action for a keyboard intended to sound strings.

+The English word piano is a shortened form of the Italian pianoforte, derived from gravecembalo col piano e forte ("harpsichord with soft and loud").
+Variations in volume (loudness) are produced in response to the pianist's touch (pressure on the keys): the greater the pressure, the greater the force of the hammer hitting the strings and the louder the sound produced and the stronger the attack.
+Invented in 1700, the fortepiano was the second keyboard instrument (in addition to the clavichord which predates it) to allow gradations of volume and tone according to how forcefully or softly the player presses or strikes the keys, unlike the pipe organ and harpsichord.